Let’s talk IPS photography vs. digital sales …advantages, disadvantages and which makes the most sense for YOUR business!

 - There is some risk that clients complete the session and never purchase images.

-- If handled poorly, IPS can cause clients sticker shock at their order session, leaving them feeling misled and tricked.
+- If handled poorly, IPS photography can cause clients sticker shock by your price list at their order session, leaving them feeling misled and tricked.

 - Requires a high level of preparation, knowledge and confidence on the part of the photographer to conduct the IPS session.